fusionpbx/fusionpbx-docs/source/getting_started/training.rst

     * Plus much more...

 * `Continuing Education <https://www.fusionpbx.com/training.php>`_
-    * Monthly Webex meeting on changes with FusionPBX
+    * Quarterly Webex meeting on changes with FusionPBX
-    * Option to take the advanced or admin over again (included in the monthly price)
+    * Option to take the advanced or admin over again (included in the membership)
-    * Report bugs or ask questions that might not have came up until now
+    * Report bugs or ask questions that might not have come up until now
-    * Get a closer more indepth look into FusionPBX
+    * Get a closer more in-depth look into FusionPBX
     * Know how to use new features when they are added
     * Know how to upgrade to the next release version
     * Plus much more...